Slavery and Human Trafficking Statement 2018-19

 Each year Experian Group companies spend c$1.5bn with external vendors on goods and services.
 The majority of this spend is on IT, data and marketing.
 Spend commitments are made using written contracts.
 We do not use cash payments for services.

-Given the nature of Experian’s business we believe the risk of modern slavery in Experian’s supply chain is low.
-Below is a chart which gives an overview of the spend in our Global supply base by type:
+Given the nature of Experian’s business we believe the risk of modern slavery in Experian’s supply chain is low compared with businesses operating in other sectors.
+Below is a chart which gives an overview of global spend:

 It shows that our supply base is heavily weighted towards service based providers rather than manufactured goods.